Calibrated Forecasting and Persuasion

-One of the crucial assumptions made in dynamic sender-receiver models is that the receiver either knows the distribution of the process or has a prior belief over the states.
-Thus, given the sender's strategy, he can perfectly analyze the messages, deduce the posterior beliefs and take actions.
-Handling such beliefs in equilibrium, even in simple situations, is a daunting task.
-In contrast to the Bayesian setting, we focus on the case where the receiver has no prior information.
-He simply verifies the sender's claims by performing the calibration test on the data so far: the forecasts and the states.
+Our approach differs from standard Bayesian models, where the receiver is assumed to know the distribution of the process or at least to hold a prior over it.
+In such models, given the sender's strategy, the receiver updates beliefs from the observed forecasts and chooses actions accordingly.
+Handling such beliefs in equilibrium\textemdash even in simple environments\textemdash is complex and imposes strong rationality assumptions.
+In contrast, we assume the receiver has no prior information about either the process or the sender's strategy.
+Instead, he evaluates the sender's credibility using a calibration test on the history of forecasts and states.

 We first analyze the case of an informed sender who knows the data-generating process.
-She can always pass the calibration test by reporting honestly.
-However, there are other strategies she can use to pass the test.
-We show passing the calibration test constrains the distribution of forecasts that can be implemented.
-For a stationary and ergodic process, a calibrated forecasting strategy implements a distribution of forecasts if and only if it is less informative than the distribution of conditionals (or honest forecasts).
-Overall, the forecasts need to be accurate but can be less precise than truth-telling.
+She can pass the calibration test by forecasting truthfully.
+However, other forecasting strategies may also pass the test and result in higher payoffs.
+We show that calibration restricts the feasible long-run distribution of forecasts.
+For a stationary and ergodic process, the distributions that can arise under calibration are precisely the mean-preserving contractions of the distribution of conditionals (i.e., truthful forecasts).
+Intuitively, this corresponds to merging low-value and high-value truthful forecasts with appropriate weights so that the overall forecast matches the true frequencies.
+Thus, while the forecasts must be correct on average, they can be less informative than truthful forecasts.